TUDelft-MUDE/teacher/book/assignment_repo.md

 - GitHub (raw markdown, notebooks enhanced with HTML)
 - Jupyterbook (raw markdown, notebooks enhanced with HTML and evantually with MyST)

-To do this, all of the assignment repositories include a [template notebook](./ipynb_template.ipynb).
+To do this, all of the assignment repositories include a template notebook, template readme and template report (as included in this [zip](./create_repos.zip)).

 ### Assignment and solution version
 An assignment and solution version is created for all the markdown and notebook files when pushing to the main branch (using [this workflow file](./generate-student-notebook.yml)).
 Therefore, the main branch should include all information.